jsdelivrbot/myCodeSnippets/cSharp.md

 using Nancy.ViewEngines.Razor;
 ```

-In the file **Startup.cs** and inside the "primary" project namespace, you will need to add Startup class  Do not forget to put this inside a namespace!
+In the file **Startup.cs** and inside the "primary" project namespace, you will need to add Startup class to set up Nancy working correctly.
+If you will be connecting to databases, include another class (conventionally named *DBConfiguration*).
 ```cs
 namespace ProjectCore
 {